 - d.
 A person who is employed by a facility as defined in section 2 of P.L.1977, c.239 (C.52:27G-2) who commits a simple assault as defined in paragraph (1) or (2) of subsection a. of this section upon an institutionalized elderly person as defined in section 2 of P.L.1977, c.239 (C.52:27G-2) is guilty of a crime of the fourth degree. - e.
-(Deleted by amendment, P.L.2001, c.443). - f.
-A person who commits a simple assault as defined in paragraph (1), (2), or (3) of subsection a. of this section in the presence of a child under 16 years of age at a school or community sponsored youth sports event is guilty of a crime of the fourth degree.
-The defendant shall be strictly liable upon proof that the offense occurred, in fact, in the presence of a child under 16 years of age.
-It shall not be a defense that the defendant did not know that the child was present or reasonably believed that the child was 16 years of age or older.
-The provisions of this subsection shall not be construed to create any liability on the part of a participant in a youth sports event or to abrogate any immunity or defense available to a participant in a youth sports event.
-As used in this act, "school or community sponsored youth sports event" means a competition,
+(Deleted by amendment, P.L.2001, c.443). - 18 A person who commits a simple assault as defined in 19 paragraph (1), (2), or (3) of subsection a. of this section in the 20 presence of a child under 16 years of age at a school or community 21 sponsored youth sports event is guilty of a crime of the fourth 22 degree.
+The defendant shall be strictly liable upon proof that the 23 offense occurred, in fact, in the presence of a child under 16 years 24 of age.
+It shall not be a defense that the defendant did not know 25 that the child was present or reasonably believed that the child was 26 16 years of age or older.
+The provisions of this subsection shall not 27 be construed to create any liability on the part of a participant in a 28 youth sports event or to abrogate any immunity or defense available 29 to a participant in a youth sports event.
+As used in this act, "school 30 or community sponsored youth sports event" means a competition, 31 instructional event involving one or practice, or 32 interscholastic sports teams or youth sports teams organized 33 pursuant to a nonprofit or similar charter or which are member 34 teams in a youth league organized by or affiliated with a county or 35 municipal recreation department and shall not include collegiate, 36 semi-professional or professional sporting events.